theolivenbaum/resin/README.md

 ### Programatically

-The word `pineapple` is represented as a sparse array:
+The word `pineapple` is represented as a sparse array with a maximum of Int64 components:

 	SortedList<long, byte>{
 		{(long)'p', 3},